Law enforcement in Haiti

-Other than the temporary United Nations Stabilization Mission in Haiti (MINUSTAH) force, the Haitian National Police (Police Nationale d'Haïti, PNH) is the only security force in Haiti following the disbandment of the Haitian military.
+Other than the Multinational Security Support (MSS) Mission, the Haitian National Police (Police Nationale d'Haïti, PNH) is the only security force in Haiti following the disbandment of the Haitian military.

 Police Nationale d'Haïti

 According to the U.S. Department of State, the PNH is an "officially autonomous" civilian force headed by a Director general whose activities are overseen by the Minister of Justice and the Secretary of State for Public Security within the Ministry of Justice.
 The PNH had approximately 2,000 personnel as of 2006.
 Specialized units are dedicated to crime response (SWAT), crowd control in Port-au-Prince, security in the Ouest Department, and presidential security.
+In March 2025, the Haitian government decided enough is enough which will follow one day use the Salvadoran style of the Terrorism Confinement Center (CECOT) to use a heavy crackdown on gangs, the mega-prison will be built and completed within years later to house many gangs with no allowance are made as the police and the military will have to use a new rural isolation in total away from urban areas including the capital Port-au-Prince.
+Haiti's new mega prison will have strict set of rules for prisoners from sleep deprivation to torture routines as they will strip every human rights on gangsters as they will never be allowed to use phone call, books or even visitors.
+Prisoners will be forced to eat gruel meal to weaken as there will be no more gang activities in Haiti after they had liberated the capital and provinces to bring the society back to its people.
 Although officially part of the police force, the Presidential Security Unit operates with its own budget and administration.

-During President Bertrand Aristide’s second term (2000−4) political appointees took over many key positions in the PNH.
+During President Bertrand Aristide's second term (2000−4) political appointees took over many key positions in the PNH.
 In many instances, these appointees lacked security experience and compromised the political neutrality of the force.
-After Aristide fled the country, the interim president removed 200 corrupt and inexperienced officers in an effort to improve the PNH’s effectiveness.
+After Aristide fled the country, the interim president removed 200 corrupt and inexperienced officers in an effort to improve the PNH's effectiveness.
 New training ensued to teach police officers how to balance security and human rights concerns.

 Numerous problems limit the PNH's effectiveness and reliability.
 Former military personnel exert considerable influence within the police force, and some have begun to push for the reestablishment of the Haitian army.
 Since its inception, the PNH has suffered from mismanagement, corruption, and a lack of funding.
 MINUSTAH has helped make up for the shortfalls of the PNH since it arrived in Haiti in 2004.
 Many security operations have been undertaken jointly by the PNH and MINUSTAH.
 Rampant crime and gang violence continue to be the most immediate problem facing Haitian authorities.